wroscoe/ipermit/README.md

 * Javascript function to Geoocode and address
 * UI to enter address
 * UI to see mapped data of local data (points)
-* Define formats of a spreadsheet (we want this to be how you publish data).
+* Define spreadsheet formats that can be uploaded to data.openoakland so that it can be published on this app. (we want this to be how you publish data).